Urmel/airbnb-dataanalysis/Readme.md

 The full analysis can be found in this repository.

-The results are also documented in a medium article: (to be updated after review)
+The results are also documented in a medium article: https://medium.com/@alex_14917/there-is-a-great-price-range-for-airbnb-offerings-in-munich-211c9dab7c4e
+(DRAFT - to be updated after review)

 ## Getting the Data